 There are waterproof pockets for your phone, keys, and any other items you may have.
 In addition, there are zippers creating an airflow system for temperature regulation.
 The hoodie itself is not cheap compared to a normal hoodie, but when you look at the value of the protection it’s quite affordable.
 There are a few add-on packages if you’re looking to be as careful as possible.
 It also comes in a large array of sizes, and two pleasant shades of black and grey.
 If you fall with this hoodie on, you’ll hit the street back on impact.

-Use the coupon code “E-SKATEBOARDER” to get 10% off flatland3d products!
+Use the discount code “E-SKATEBOARDER” to get $20 off.

 Best Knee and Elbow Pads of Electric Unicycling